-If you suddenly had an ah ha moment or a moment of clarity, a defining moment where you gain real wisdom – wisdom you can use to change your life, you must protect your idea.
-If your business centres on an invention, this is done by means of the patenting process.
+If you suddenly had an ah-ha moment or a moment of clarity, a defining moment where you gain real wisdom – wisdom you can use to change your life, you must protect your idea.
+If your business centres on an invention, this is done using the patenting process.

 But had he not done so his unique cyclone technology could have been appropriated by rival manufacturers.
 So how do you protect your small business idea?
 Below are simple but essential ways you can easily protect your small business idea:

 Before you begin the patenting process, you must research whether your idea really is new, otherwise, you will not be granted a patent.
 Once you establish that your idea is unique, discretion is the key.